Approval-Based Committee Voting under Incomplete Information: Computing Necessary Committees

 We show that in the 3VA model we can find the necessary members in polynomial time under approval voting.

-\begin{theorem} In the 3VA model, $\necmempar{k}$ is solvable in polynomial time under Approval Voting, for all fixed $k \geq 1$. \end{theorem} \begin{proof} Let $\P = (P(v_1), \dots, P(v_n))$ be a partial profile over a set $C$ of candidates, and let $c$ be a candidate.
+\begin{theorem} In the 3VA model, $\necmempar{k}$ is solvable in polynomial time under Approval Voting, for all fixed $k \geq 1$. \end{theorem} \begin{proof} Let $\P = (P(1), \dots, P(n))$ be a partial profile over a set $C$ of candidates, and let $c$ be a candidate.
 For a subset $W \subseteq C \setminus \set{c}$ of size $k$ and a completion $\A$, we say that $W$ \e{defeats} $c$ in $\A$ if $s(\A, W) > s(\A, W')$ for every size-$k$ subset $W' \subseteq C$ which includes $c$.
 Observe that $c$ is \e{not} a necessary committee member if and only if there exists a set $W \subseteq C \setminus \set{c}$ and a completion $\A$ where $W$ defeats $c$.
 For every $W$ of size $k$ (which does not contain $c$), we search for a completion where $W$ defeats $c$.

-Given a set $W$, define a completion $\A = (A(v_1), \dots, A(v_n))$ where for every voter $v$, $\middle_\A(v) = \middle(v) \cap W$.
+Given a set $W$, define a completion $\A = (A(1), \dots, A(n))$ where for every voter $v$, $\middle_\A(v) = \middle(v) \cap W$.
 We show that $W$ defeats $c$ in $\A$ if and only if there exists a completion where $W$ defeats $c$.
-One direction is trivial.
-For the other direction, assume that there exists a completion $\A'$ where $W$ defeats $c$, we show that this property also holds in $\A$.
+Assume there exists a completion $\A'$ where $W$ defeats $c$, we show that this property also holds in $\A$.
 As in the proof of \Cref{thm:simplePoscomkApproval}, we can perform changes that transform $\A'$ to $\A$, while maintaining the property that $W$ defeats $c$.
 We can deduce that $W$ defeats $c$ in $\A$. \end{proof}

 In the linear model, $\necmempar{k}$ is solvable in polynomial time under AV and under binary Thiele rules.